Laff Camera Action

 Laff Camera Action is a 2016 Philippine television comedy game show broadcast by GMA Network.
-Hosted by Betong Sumaya and Sheena Halili, it premiered on May 28, 2016 on the network's Sabado Star Power sa Hapon line up replacing CelebriTV.
-Sef Cadayona, Gladys Guevarra and Caesar Cosme served as the members of "MapanghusGANG".
-The show concluded on August 27, 2016 with a total of 16 episodes.
-It was replaced by Hashtag Like in its timeslot.
+Hosted by Betong Sumaya and Sheena Halili, it premiered on May 28, 2016 on the network's Sabado Star Power sa Hapon line up.
+Sef Cadayona, Gladys Guevarra and Caesar Cosme served as the members of "MapanghusGang".
+The show concluded on August 27, 2016 with a total of 14 episodes.